maistra-prow-testing/istio/README.md

 You'll find many other useful documents on our [Wiki](https://github.com/istio/istio/wiki).

-## Introduction

-Istio is an open platform for providing a uniform way to integrate microservices, manage traffic flow across microservices, enforce policies and aggregate telemetry data.
-Istio's control plane provides an abstraction layer over the underlying cluster management platform, such as Kubernetes, Mesos, etc.

 Visit [istio.io](https://istio.io) for in-depth information about using Istio.

 Istio is composed of these components: